 Mask testing also offers an insight into the depth of testing that German manufacturers engage in, as this is widely used in German production facilities for screening individual components and finished electronic equipment.

 This is often incorporated into key tools such as oscilloscopes, which are commonly used to measure and analyse the waveform of electronic signals accurately.
-These are sold widely through suppliers such as RS Components too, enabling manufacturers across the globe to benefit from advanced and more stringent testing measures.
+These are sold widely through suppliers too, enabling manufacturers across the globe to benefit from advanced and more stringent testing measures.

 This is definitely something that tech manufacturers worldwide can benefit from, as is Germany’s effective use of new technology and the nation’s ability to ensure that this is leveraged as affordably as possible.